stepanjaburek/bayeswatch/README.md

 # bayeswatch

-> Watch your sampler sample.
+> Watch some nice MCMC animations while your bayeisan model samples.

-**bayeswatch** opens [Chi Feng's interactive MCMC demo](https://chi-feng.github.io/mcmc-demo/) in the RStudio/Positron Viewer pane the moment your `brms` or `rethinking` model starts sampling — no extra setup, no new syntax to learn.
+The (mostly vibecoded) R package **bayeswatch** opens the amazing [Chi Feng's interactive MCMC demo](https://chi-feng.github.io/mcmc-demo/) in your the RStudio/Positron Viewer pane when your `brms` or `rethinking` model starts sampling and you can kill time with some cool visuals while waiting.

 ---